Gerty Cori: Final years

 Just before winning the Nobel prize, while they were on a mountain climbing trip, the Coris learned that Gerty Cori was ill with myelosclerosis, a fatal disease of the bone marrow.
 During her years at the Institute for the Study of Malignant Disease, Gerty had worked with X-rays, studying their effects on the human body, which may have contributed to her illness.
 She struggled for ten years with the illness while continuing her scientific work; only in the final months did she let up.
 In 1957, she died in her home.
 Gerty was cremated and her ashes scattered.
 Later, her son erected a cenotaph for Gerty and Carl Cori in Bellefontaine Cemetery in St. Louis, Missouri.

 She was survived by her husband and their only child, Tom Cori, who married the daughter of conservative activist Phyllis Schlafly.
+In 2016 Tom donated his parents' Nobel Prize medals to the Washington University School of Medicine where they are on display in the Becker Medical Library.

 Carl Cori remarried in 1960 to Anne Fitzgerald-Jones.
 The two later moved to Boston, where Carl taught at Harvard Medical School.
 He continued to work there until his death in 1984, aged 87.